theQRL/docs.theqrl.org/_docs/wallet/basics.md

 **FIXME** - create a spreadsheet for users to fill in with key index and TX number and give as a download link here?...

 #### Best Wallet Practices
-* Do not use all of your OTS key index's
-	* Keep track of the index's already used in a spreadsheet or ledger
+* Track OTS Keys Used in a spreadsheet or ledger
-	* Think of this as your checkbook, you can not reuse any check number for your account
 * Store your private keys somewhere safe
 	* Write them on a thick piece of paper with water proof ink
 	* Stamp them into a piece of stainless steel
-* Create a slaves.json file to use fro transactions or mining QRL
+* Create a slaves.json file to use for transactions or mining QRL

 {::comment}
 FIXME - move this into it's own write-ups.
 Oe for each topic, OTS key index, Slaves.json

-### OTS Key Usage

-The OTS index or the **One Time Signature** index is used when you sign a transaction onto the network.

-You are required to specify which OTS index to use from the wallet file you have created.
-Depending on the tree height you selected when setting up the wallet you will start with anywhere from 16 to 262,144 OTS indexes.
-Yo may not re-use any OTS key index.
-The transaction will be rejected.

-### Important OTS Info

-This can not be stressed enough, The OTS key index is limited.
-Once this index is used you will no longer be able to sign transactions.

-What this means:
-* If all OTS index's are used
-	* Funds that are in a wallet with no available OTS index left will not be able to transfer out of the wallet, and will be **lost**.
-	* There is nothing to do if all of the OTS indexes are used, you cannot sign a transaction.

 ### Slaves.json Explained